mmore500/mmore500.github.io/_posts/2018-01-22-my-photography-workflow.md

 I do all of my photo edits on my iPad.
 There are good, free tools for editing and publishing available.
 On the downside, getting raw photos on and edited photos off the iPad more difficult than it should be.
-Right now, I use Google Drive to accomplish my file transters.
+Right now, I use Google Drive to accomplish my file transfers.
+(**Update:** now that I do my culling on the iPad and get photos off the iPad directly to my laptop via `ifuse`, no cloud intermediaries are necessary.)

 I use [Google Snapseed](https://en.wikipedia.org/wiki/Snapseed) for most edits.
 On occasion, I'll open up [Lightroom](https://itunes.apple.com/us/app/adobe-lightroom-cc-for-ipad/id804177739) for its free noise-reduction capabilities.